digitalbricklayer/dubdub2com/content/project/assault-on-st-manvieu.md

 This project doesn't require a huge amount of painting as I already have most of the models.
 Just need to fill in a few gaps.

-### British

-- 1 British PIAT anti-tank units
-- 2 Churchill MkIV 6pdr
-- 1 Churchill Crocodile

-### German

-- 1 German sniper unit
-- 1 Panzer IVJ 75mm L48

-As you can see above this will be a very short project.
-The longest part of it will be waiting for the parts to arrive from Baccus 6mm.
+As you can see this will be a very short project.
+The longest part of it will be waiting for the parts to arrive from [Baccus 6mm]({{< ref "/supplier/baccus-6mm" >}}).